Eugene Doherty

 Eugene Doherty (22 January 1862 – 1 May 1937) was an Irish Cumann na nGaedheal politician.
 A Civil servant before entering politics, he was first elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) for the Donegal constituency at the 1923 general election.
-He was re-elected at each subsequent election until lost his seat at the 1933 general election.
+He was re-elected at each subsequent election until he lost his seat at the 1933 general election.